eekcoopuw/jobmon/docsource/developers_guide/developer-start.rst

 Sometimes the linting check will fail with a message indicating that "Black would make changes".
 Black is an autoformatting tool that ensures code conformity.
 To address this error you can run ``nox -s black``.

+Code must pass linting and typechecking before it can be merged.

 Pull Requests
 *************